ttus20/MC-SCM_Project/README.md

 # Starter Next/Hardhat Project

+Get the Start Template provided from the activity to run the github to gitpod

 After cloning the github, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i